gcastellov/news-track/README.md

 ## Docker

 There are a couple of compose files.
-The one located under */docker/backing-services* creates only the ELK replicaset, while the one in */docker* creates the images and containers for the frontend and backend along with the ES cluster by using the set up *Docker* environment.
+The one located under */docker/backing-services* creates only ElasticSearch and Kibana services, while the one in */docker* creates the images and containers for the frontend and backend along with ES by using the *Docker* environment.

 ```
 docker-compose up